A Convergent Front Tracking Scheme: Isentropic Gas Dynamics

 The critical strength $\z_*$ is large relative to a fixed ahead state, say $z_0$.
 For the prototypical case of a $\g$-law gas, $\z_*$ scales directly with $z_0$, and for a physically reasonable value of $\g$, say $\g\approx 1.4$, we have $\z_*(z_0)\gtrapprox 4\,z_0$.
 This in turn implies that the Mach number of each shock as drawn in Figure~\ref{fig:geng} is of the order of $M\gtrapprox 30$, so these shocks are extremely strong.
 The (combined) simple waves in the solution must have strengths of the same order, and it is then clear that these cannot be reasonably approximated by a small number of jump discontinuities.

 We conclude that although the periodic cycle of states can be generated, and initial data based on the corresponding wave pattern will generate solutions in which the total variation grows, the actual solution will not generate a localized wave pattern in which interactions concentrate.
 Rather, the interaction of many weak simple waves takes up both time and space, and the corresponding solutions will spread out rapidly, with corresponding decay due to cancellation between shocks and rarefactions.
-As an illustration, we show a ``front plot'' of the waves generated by an FT simulation of cyclic Cauchy data in Figure~\ref{fig:simul}: the right panel is a magnified piece of the left panel.
-Here dark colors represent compressive waves including shocks, and light waves rarefactions.
-The spread of the pattern begins around $t\approx 0.002$, at which the rightmost forward shock and rarefaction meet and interact; after this the wave pattern spreads out rapidly in space, and we expect no accumulation of interaction times.
+As an illustration, in Figure~\ref{fig:simul}, we show a ``front plot'' of the waves generated by our implementation of the mFT code, including compressions, simulating the cyclic Cauchy data described above: the right panel is a magnified piece of the left panel.
+Here red and blue waves are compressive, with the darker, thicker lines being shocks, while the lighter thinner lines are compressions, while orange and magenta lines are rarefactions.
+The spread of the pattern begins around $t\approx 0.002$, at which the rightmost forward shock and rarefaction meet and interact; after this the wave pattern spreads out rapidly in space, and we expect no accumulation of interaction times, while there are clear indications of oscillatory behavior in both families.
 Finally we note that the (dimensionless) wave speeds in this picture are very large: the leading forward shock has speed on the order of $30/0.004\approx7500$, while the leading edge of the outside rarefaction is of the order $40/0.0004\approx 10^5$; this is consistent with the very large Mach numbers mentioned above.